GaloisInc/BESSPIN-GFE/README.md

 ### Adding in Your Processor ###

 We recommend using the Vivado IP integrator flow to add a new processor into the GFE.
 This should require minimal effort to integrate the processor and this flow is already demonstrated for the Chisel and Bluespec P1 processors.
 Using the integrator flow requires wrapping the processor in a Xilinx User IP block and updating the necessary IP search paths to find the new IP.
-The Chisel and Bluespec Vivado projects are created by sourcing the same tcl for the block diagram (`p1_soc_bd.tcl`).
-The only difference is the location from which it pulls in the mkP1_Core_v1_0 IP block.
+The Chisel and Bluespec Vivado projects are created by sourcing the same tcl for the block diagram (`soc_bd.tcl`).
+The only difference is the location from which it pulls in the ssith_processor IP block.

 The steps to add in a new processor are as follows: